Jack12816/avm-motion-trigger/README.md

 architecture as it will run on.
 For cross compiling consider a related guide for your target architecture.

-### ArchLinux Packaging
+### Arch Linux Packaging

-If you are interessested in building an ArchLinux package, all you have to do is to clone this repository, install/build all the dependencies of the project and run `makepkg` inside the `dist/archlinux` directory.
+If you are interessested in building an Arch Linux package, all you have to do is to clone this repository, install/build all the dependencies of the project and run `makepkg` inside the `dist/archlinux` directory.
 Afterwards you will find a fresh package (`avm-motion-trigger-*-*.pkg.tar.xz`) in the same